top of page

 Family Art Night

-In the spring, children and youth can build relationships and connect with others who are experiencing grief through activities as canoeing.
-Here, they will work on a commemorative piece for their loved one.
+In the spring, children and youth can build relationships and connect with others who are experiencing grief through activities such as canoeing.
+At this event, they will work on a commemorative piece for their loved ones and have opportunities to express their grief through art, creativity, and mindfulness in nature.

-Families have the opportunity to release a butterfly in honour of a passed loved one.
+Families have the opportunity to release a butterfly in honour of a loved one.

 Click for more information

-In the summer, Children and youth are invited to bring their families to adopt a bear in honour of their loved one.
+In the summer, children and youth are invited to bring their families to adopt a bear in honour of their loved one.
 Bears are personalized for each child with bandanas and adoption certificates.
-With plenty of activity stations for children and youth to enjoy with their families
+With plenty of activity stations for children and youth to enjoy with their families, this is sure to be a day to remember their loved one and share in some smiles.

-In the summer, we partner with Empowered by Horses and Friends to provide an opportunity for children and youth to explore emotions, recognize the emotions they have, and utilize their connection with animals to understand their grief.
-Empowered by Horses and Friends excels in creating a safe place for young people to not only feels included but begin the process of healing from trauma, isolation, and mental health issues.
+In the summer, we partner with Empowered by Horses and Friends to provide an opportunity for children and youth to explore emotions and utilize their connection with animals to understand their grief.
+Empowered by Horses and Friends excels in creating a safe place for young people to not only feel included but begin the process of healing from trauma, isolation, and mental health issues.

 In the fall, families are invited to attend an event with various activity stations in recognition of their grief journey.